Park City Rafting Trips on the Weber River

 What Will Your Day Consist of…?

-Your river guide will pick you up at your lodging location at a set time.
-We’ll drive into the Uinta National Forest foothills where you can expect 10 minutes of gear preparation and shuttling the SUV and trailer to their location.
-Your river rafting guide will conduct a safety speech to show you how to use your gear in a safe manner and prepare you with safety measures while on the water.
+Once you arrive to the put-in location, your Weber river rafting guide will conduct a safety speech to show you how to use your gear in a safe manner and prepare you with safety measures while on the water.
 Depending on how fast the Weber river is flowing (May – July – high water), weather, and other factors, the Weber River rafting trip will take around 3 hours.
 All of UOA’s river guides are First Aid certified, CPR certified and highly experienced.

 What to Wear on My Excursion.
 The summer can bring variable weather and temperatures.
 Typical daytime highs in July and August are in the 90’s, but occasionally can be as low as the 60’s.
 The day may start out relatively cool but quickly heat up by mid-morning.
 You may want to bring a warm top to start the day, but have a light layer or bathing suit underneath when it heats up.
 During the summer, Park City is blessed with sunny and dry weather, however, there are occasional afternoon thunderstorms that may pop up.
 You may want to bring a rain jacket if the weather predicts rain during your adventure.
 Be sure to check the local weather forecast trip to help you plan for the weather.